KateR14/CLOSER_KR/basic-unit1.1/  what-is-data.md

 ---
 ## Characteristics of data

+What are the core characteristics of data?

 We thought of:

-- Has a label e.g. column name
+- Has a label: the data has to relate to a concept of inquiry
+  - e.g. 16* --> temperature, London --> geography, 14:00 --> time
-- Has an identifier (person or organisation)
+- Has an identifier: a person or an organiisation has to observe or measure the data
-- Can be other things like text
-- Could have a domension (weight, height, colour)
+  - e.g. a meteorologist
 - Is consistent in the data type used, all numbers, all text

 ---